2016 Chateau Latour Pauillac Premier Grand Cru Classé

 Description

-Château Latour from Pauillac stepped out of the Bordeaux trading system of offering the wine en primeur to the market immediately after harvest a few years ago.
-They now release a vintage from their cellars each year that they themselves believe is perfect for enjoying now and in the years to come.
+Château Latour in Pauillac stepped away from the Bordeaux trading system of offering wine en primeur immediately after harvest a few years ago.
+They now release a vintage from their cellars each year that they consider perfect for enjoying now and in the years to come.

 Château Latour 2016